+The NewYork Presbyterian/Weill Cornell Medical Center Psychology Internship aims to train interns to become clinical scientists.
+The education and training model emphasizes direct clinical service and a range of clinical experiences with our faculty.
 The Internship teaches facts and theories in clinical psychology, including knowledge of the current diagnostic system, current theories and models of psychopathology, theories and methods of psychotherapy and clinical intervention, principles and administration of psychological and neuropsychological tests, and methods and practice of consultation and supervision.
-Interns are expected to develop competencies in the areas of clinical research, ethical and legal standards, individual and cultural diversity, professional values, attitudes, and behaviors, communication, and interpersonal skills, assessment and diagnostic evaluation methods, intervention, supervision, and consultation.
+Interns are expected to develop competencies in the areas of research, ethical and legal standards, individual and cultural diversity, professional values, attitudes, and behaviors, communication, and interpersonal skills, assessment and diagnostic evaluation methods, intervention, supervision, and consultation.
 To achieve these competencies, the program is structured with training sessions and seminars in the beginning of the academic year.
 Competencies are measured at intervals during the year with the expectation that competencies increase in strength over the course of the year.